arithmaldor/ATX-PSU-TO-5-PIN-DIN/README.md

 That aside, this should let you power your emotia downscaler with an off the shelf psu instead of shelling out for a very expensive OEM one.

+BOM is in the "Documentation" folder.
+Just 3 parts.

 # Version 0.1
 This board is untested.